gride29/airbnb-nextjs-springboot/README.md

 5. Access the application in your web browser on `localhost:3000`

 ### Important Notes:

 - The application uses GitHub OAuth for user authentication.
 To run the application locally, you will need to create a GitHub OAuth app and update the `clientId` and `clientSecret` in the `application.properties`.
 - Tests require a running MongoDB instance.
 To run the tests, you will need to update `application.properties` in `test` directory to point to your local MongoDB instance.

+## Swagger Documentation

+Swagger documentation for the API is available at `http://localhost:8080/swagger-ui/index.html#/`

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.